The Interview: Distribution

-The Interview was not released in Japan, as live-action comedy films do not often perform well in the Japanese market.
+The Interview was not released in Russia and Japan, as live-action comedy films do not often perform well in the latter country's market.
 In the Asia-Pacific region, it was released only in Australia and New Zealand.

-Due to the recent Sony Pictures hack, all references to Sony, Sony logos, as well as the "Sony Company" byline from the Columbia Pictures opening logo were removed from the final film and marketing.
-The 1960s version of the Columbia Pictures logo is used and the print Columbia Pictures logo is used in place of the Sony Pictures Home Entertainment logo on physical media releases for only Columbia Pictures to be associated with the film.
+Due to the Sony Pictures hack, references to the company and its logos, and the "A Sony Company" byline from the Columbia Pictures logo were all removed from the final film and marketing.
+Columbia's 1960s logo is featured in the beginning of the film and the print Columbia Pictures logo is used in place of Sony Pictures Home Entertainment's logo on the film's physical media releases, for only Columbia Pictures to be associated with the film.

 Rogen predicted that the film would make its way to North Korea, stating that "we were told one of the reasons they're so against the movie is that they're afraid it'll actually get into North Korea.
 They do have bootlegs and stuff.
 Maybe the tapes will make their way to North Korea and cause a revolution."
 Business Insider reported via Free North Korea Radio that there was high demand for bootleg copies of the film in North Korea.
 The South Korean human rights organizations Fighters for a Free North Korea and Human Rights Foundation, largely made up of North Korean defectors, planned to distribute DVD copies of The Interview via balloon drops.
 The groups had previously air-dropped offline copies of the Korean Wikipedia into North Korea on a bootable USB memory device.
 The balloon drop was scrapped after the North Korean government referred to the plan as a de facto "declaration of war".